 Please contact the Contracts and Industry Relations (CIR) Coordinator to develop your budget and discuss your scope of work if contract funding is a possibility.
 It is important to have your budget vetted by OSP for the inclusion of all necessary costs before sharing a cost proposal with a sponsor.
 The CIR Coordinator will confirm that these costs are included and presented in an appropriate format.

-If cost information is incorrectly quoted to a sponsor prior to working with the CIR Coordinator and obtaining internal approvals, it may be necessary to approach the sponsor to see if additional funding is available to meet the required costs, and/or adjustments may need to be made to the scope of work in order to align it with the level of funding allowed.
+If cost information is incorrectly quoted to a sponsor prior to working with SPA and obtaining internal approvals, it may be necessary to approach the sponsor to see if additional funding is available to meet the required costs, and/or adjustments may need to be made to the scope of work in order to align it with the level of funding allowed.

-Upon the PI’s final approval, all sponsored project agreements must be legally endorsed on behalf of the University by an Authorized Signatory, such as the Director of the Office of Sponsored Projects.
+Upon the PI’s final approval, all sponsored project agreements must be legally endorsed on behalf of the University by an Authorized Signatory, such as the Director of Sponsored Programs Administration.